openhealthcare/opal/doc/docs/reference/pathways.md

 ## RedirectsToPatientMixin

-Redirect to the patient detail page for this patient. he patient detail page, viewing the last episode for this patient.
+Redirect to the patient detail page for this patient, viewing the last episode for this patient.